denisecase/windows-setup/README.md

 2. Go to Step 2 and click Download.
 3. Follow Steps 5-9.

 Finally, verify.
-Open File Explorer, go to "My Documents" and right-click to see your new option.
+Open File Explorer, go to "Documents" and right-click on a folder.
+You should see the option to "Open PowerShell here as administrator".

 ## Know These Terms